-We regret that all summer 2021 traveling programs have been canceled due to safety concerns created by the COVID-19 pandemic.
-Please contact us if you’re interested in traveling in 2022 so that we can let you know when opportunities become available!
+Due to safety concerns created by the COVID-19 pandemic, our travel programs are on hold.
+Please contact us if you’re interested in future travel so that we can let you know when opportunities become available!

 Whether you’re a classroom teacher or a university professor, we’re interested in partnering with you to build high-quality math programs that prepare students for the real world.

 Want to know more about how to participate?
 Interested in supporting a program by volunteering your time or expertise?

 Share more about your teaching experience and let’s start collaborating!

 Math class is where students develop the critical thinking needed to challenge unjust systems in their own lives and communities.
 At Mathkind, our teacher partners guide their students to solve problems in the real world.
 These collaborations initiate active, meaningful steps toward greater equity and inclusion.

 “Together we imagined new ways of teaching, a different learning experience than most of us had.
 Anyone making this shift alone faces an insurmountable task; however, as a community, we felt empowered.”

 “The educators I was able to work with for the week were incredible, and I learned so much by working alongside them.
 Throughout the week, I was able to grow as an educator.
 It is exciting to think about what could be accomplished through this program, especially after seeing the enthusiasm from the local teachers in just one week.”